Pathoschild/canimod.github.io/guides/weather.md

 Q. Any modding limitations?

 A. _Yes_.
 Bear in mind that SMAPI's PlayerEvents.LoadedGame and TimeEvents.DayOfMonthChanged run before SDV runs it's new day.
 The overrides and festival days will override your weather.
 That said, you can get snow and windy weather out of season.
+Also, debris weather will generally render as whatever the day was before due to how updateWeatherIcon() handles that in summer, but as snow in winter.